graphcore-research/track-and-visualize/README.md

 ### Required Log Schema

-In order to visualise the data in a useful way and simplify the API design some assurances about the structure of the data are needed.
+In order to visualize the data in a useful way and simplify the API design some assurances about the structure of the data are needed.
 Therefore the library enforces a Schema.
 The logging data must be in the form of a `pandas.MultiIndex`, with three top level indexes, **metadata**, **scalar_stats** and **exponent_counts**.

 #### Metadata
 The `"metadata"` top-level contains the non-data dependent information about the tensor.